Browse by Medical Category

 In addition to noninvasive detecting and monitoring of cancer, CTCs provide a window to study the process of blood-borne metastasis.
-We demonstrated treatment-associated epithelial-to-mesenchymal transition (EMT) within CTCs from women with breast cancer.
+We demonstrated treatment-associated epithelial-to-mesenchymal transitions (EMT) within CTCs from women with breast cancer.
 Using a combination of mouse models and patient-derived studies, we observed that tumor-derived fragments generate CTC-Clusters, which have greatly enhanced metastatic propensity compared with single CTCs.
 CTC-Clusters are held together by plakoglobin, whose knockdown dramatically suppresses CTC-Cluster formation and metastatic spread of breast cancer cells.
-We successfully established long-term in vitro cultures of CTCs from patients with estrogen-receptor positive breast cancer, identifying treatment-associated mutations in the estrogen receptor (ESR1), as well as acquired mutations in drugable therapeutic targets, such as PIK3CA and FGFR.
+We successfully established long-term in vitro cultures of CTCs from patients with estrogen-receptor (ER)-positive breast cancer, identifying treatment-associated mutations in the estrogen receptor (ESR1), as well as acquired mutations in drugable therapeutic targets, such as PIK3CA and FGFR.
 The development of such CTC-derived cultures may enable functional predictive drug testing, combined with detailed genetic analysis of tumor cells sampled noninvasively during the course of cancer treatment.
 In cultured CTCs from women with advanced ER+ breast cancer, we documented dramatic plasticity, with a proliferative HER2-expressing subpopulation interconverting spontaneously with a drug-resistant Notch1-expressing subset.
 Using mouse reconstitution models, we demonstrated the consequences of this phenotype switch for both tumorigenesis and drug response.
 Ongoing studies are directed atusing patient-derived CTCs and mouse models to understand key steps in cancer metastasis, including the shift from cell quiescence to proliferation, viability during blood-borne transit, and resistance to targeted and immune therapies.

 View a list of publications by researchers at the Haber Laboratory